-The authors would like to thank everyone from the Internet community (at large) who sent us suggestions and comments over email or through direct conversation with the authors.

-Special thanks goes to Jernej Horvat from Amis - the idea for this document came out of a discussion with him about the hurdles that he's facing as an operator that prevent him from enabling IPv6 for all residential customers.

-We would also like to thank the RIPE BCOP Taskforce and the RIPE IPv6 Working Group Co-Chairs for accepting this work and guiding it through the community consensus process.
+The authors would like to thank everyone from the Internet Community (at large) that sent us suggestions and comments over email or through direct conversation with the authors.
+Special thnx goes to Jernej Horvat from Amis the idea for this document came out of a discussion with him about the hurdles that he's facing as an operator preventing him to enable IPv6 for all residential customers.
+We would also like to thank RIPE BCOP TF and RIPE IPv6 WG cochairs to accept this work and guide it through the community consensus process.

-Appendix B. Basic Troubleshooting Flowchart
+Appendix B. Basic troubleshooting flowchart